Dynamite Kiss

-Dynamite Kiss is an ongoing South Korean romantic comedy television series co-written by Ha Yoon-ah and Tae Kyung-min, directed by Kim Jae-hyun and starring Jang Ki-yong and Ahn Eun-jin.
+Dynamite Kiss is a 2025 South Korean romantic comedy television series co-written by Ha Yoon-ah and Tae Kyung-min, directed by Kim Jae-hyun and starring Jang Ki-yong and Ahn Eun-jin.
 The series is about a single lady who poses as a mother in order to earn money, and the team leader who develops feelings for her.
-It premiered on SBS TV on November 12, 2025, and airs every Wednesday and Thursday at 21:00 (KST).
+It aired on SBS TV from November 12, to December 25, 2025, every Wednesday and Thursday at 21:00 (KST).
 It is also available for streaming on Netflix.

 Synopsis

-Kong Ji-hyeok, a sharp and calm team leader, is caught off guard when he is kissed by Go Da-rim, his new team member, who hides the fact she is a single woman who pretends to be a mother to earn a living.
-As she works under him, her initial goal gives way to unexpected feelings for Ji-hyeok.
+Gong Ji-hyeok and Go Da-rim work together to bring Go Da-rim’s ex-boyfriend into a business deal.
+But Ji-hyeok, a usually sharp and calm team leader, is caught off guard when he is kissed by Da-rim.
+Their relationship ends abruptly as Da-rim quickly departs back home as she hears news from her family.

+Go Da-rim, hiding the fact she is a single woman, pretends to be a mother to earn a living and pay her family’s debt and mother’s medical bills.
+On her first day she realises Gong Ji-hyeok is her boss.
+Da-rim needs to continue the pretence as they work together to pay the debt but the initial goals start to give way to unexpected feelings.